CPScript/CPScript/README.md

 # About me:
 Im a 16 year old Programmer... im mainly ethical and dont usualy use the things that i have made.
-IF YOU USE ONT OF MY MALWARES AND MESS SOMTHING UP...
+IF YOU USE ONE OF MY MALWARES AND MESS SOMTHING UP...
 IM NOT RESPONSIBLE!!!!!
 Luv YAH <3